Test of $CP$ Invariance in Higgs Boson Vector-Boson-Fusion Production Using the $H\to\gamma\gamma$ Channel with the ATLAS Detector

+The signal yield is extracted via a combined unbinned maximum-likelihood estimation applied to the $m_{\gamma\gamma}$ distribution of observed data in each \OO{} bin, as shown in Figure~\ref{fig:MggOO}.
+Both the signal and background shapes are modeled with analytic functions.
+The $H\to\gamma\gamma$ signal shape is described by a double-sided Crystal Ball (DSCB) function~\cite{HIGG-2019-13}, consisting of a Gaussian distribution in the region around the peak, continued by power-law tails at lower and higher $m_{\gamma\gamma}$ values.
+The parameters of the DSCB function in each category are obtained by a fit to the simulated VBF sample, as well as other Higgs boson production modes in proportion to their SM cross-sections.
 The modeling of the continuum background relies on both simulation and data-driven methods.
 The $m_{\gamma\gamma}$ shape of the $\gamma\gamma$ component is estimated using the \SHERPA sample, while the $m_{\gamma\gamma}$ shapes of the $\gamma j$ and $jj$ components are obtained using data control regions formed by inverting the \textit{Tight} photon identification and isolation requirements.
 The template is then built by summing the $\gamma\gamma$, $\gamma j$ and $jj$ components, where their fractions are measured in data using a two-dimensional double-sideband method~\cite{STDM-2011-05}.
 The composition of the continuum background is found to be approximately 85\% $\gamma\gamma$ events and 15\% $\gamma j+jj$ events.
 The background templates are smoothed using Gaussian process regression (GPR)~\cite{Frate:2017mai} with the Gibbs kernel to reduce fluctuations due to the limited sample size.
 The $m_{\gamma\gamma}$ distribution of the continuum background is found to have a smoothly falling shape.
 The analytic function chosen to model the continuum background is either a power-law function, a Bernstein polynomial~\cite{HIGG-2019-13}, or an exponential function of a polynomial, and it is selected for each \OO{} bin independently.
 The selected function should have the smallest spurious signal, defined as the systematic bias in the fitted signal yield due to differences between the fit function choice and the background template.
 The coefficients of these functions are considered to be independent across categories, and in all cases are treated as free parameters in the fits to data.
 More details can be found in Ref.~\cite{HIGG-2019-13}.